nlpfromscratch/nlp-llms-resources/README.md

 * [GPT4All](https://gpt4all.io): Locally-hosted LLM from Nomic for offline development.
 * [LM Studio](https://lmstudio.ai/): Software framework for local LLM development and usage.
 * [OpenAI Cookbook:](https://cookbook.openai.com/) Recipes and tutorial posts for working and building with OpenAI, all in one place.
 Example code in the [Github repo](https://github.com/openai/openai-cookbook).
+* [SuperWhisper](https://superwhisper.com/): Local usage of Whisper model on Mac OS, allows you to speak commands to your machine and have them transcribed (all locally).
+* [Cursor](https://cursor.sh/): Locally installable code editor with autocomplete, chat, etc. backed by OpenAI GPT3.5/4.

 ### Multimodal LLMs